Jayslen/Todo-list-api-cli/README.md

 ## Description
 The project uses JWT to handle user auth and uses bcrypt for encrypt the password , it has a middleware for check the Token every request the user does, the token has to be in the header ```Authorization: Bearer tokenxxxxx```.
+Also it has a refresh token mechanism which works saving the session in a db and check if need it to create another one.
+Finally i impletmented a rate limiter middleware to prevent excessive requests to the API.

 The app has some basic test included developed with vitest and supertest.

 Another important features are the errors handling.The Error.js Schema has multiples classes that extens the Error class and create an own error.

 ### Project structure